 WITH FULL TRANSPARENCY TO MY AUDIENCE, I HAVE TO EDIT THIS POST TO LET YOU ALL KNOW THAT WE FILED FOR DIVORCE RIGHT AFTER OUR 3 YEAR ANNIVERSARY IN 2019.
-IT’S BEEN HEART-WRENCHING AND AN EMOTIONAL ROLLERCOASTER, BUT THERE’S NO NEED TO ERASE THESE MEMORIES.
-PLEASE KNOW THAT WHEN I WROTE POSTS WITH MY MARRIAGE AT THE CENTER OF IT, I WHOLE-HEARTEDLY FELT EVERY WORD.
+IT WAS AMICABLE BUT HEARTBREAKING.
+THERE’S NO NEED TO ERASE THESE MEMORIES.
+SO, PLEASE KNOW THAT WHEN I WROTE POSTS WITH MY MARRIAGE AT THE CENTER OF IT, I WHOLE-HEARTEDLY FELT EVERY WORD.
 YOU CAN READ MORE ABOUT THE END OF OUR LOVE STORY OVER ON THIS POST.
 AS ALWAYS, THANK YOU FOR YOUR LOVE AND SUPPORT.

 It’s engagement season and wedding season around here, but today is my two year anniversary with my sweet hubby, Marc-André!
 You all can see him sprinkled throughout my posts and social media.
 He’s honestly one of my favorite topics and he’s the perfect mix of everything I’m not.
 Today, I’m taking a walk down memory lane and sharing some of the sweetest details from our wedding day.
 I wasn’t blogging two years ago so I’ve never shared a ton of photos or details, but I just love weddings and everything that comes with them, so here it is!